seamusdemora/PiFormulae/FileShare.md

-# Sharing Files on a Raspberry Pi Over a Network
+## Sharing Files on Raspberry Pi Over a Network

 ### Objective

 This "recipe" provides a method for sharing files over a local area network between a RPi and a Mac.
 It assumes that the files (and folders) to be shared are all on an `exFAT`-formatted partition on an external drive that is mounted on the RPi ([see recipe for mounting drive](ExternalDrives.md)).
-I use [Samba](https://www.samba.org/) for the file server here because I feel it's the best option for sharing an `exFAT` partition with a Mac.
+I use [Samba](https://www.samba.org/) for the file server here because I feel it's the best option for sharing non-native file system partitions (exFAT, ext4, etc) with a Mac.
 Some may disagree.
 You should do your research, and choose the approach that works for you.

-### Why Would I Do This?
+### Q&A: Why Would I Do This?

 Answer: __convenience__.
 You could unmount the USB flash drive mounted on your RPi, remove it, and plug it into your Mac or Windows PC.
 If your RPi is on the other side of your desk, perhaps that's not much convenience.
 If it's upstairs, or in the garage, or in another country, the convenience is more substantial.
 And it's not difficult to export a share using Samba.
 If you're ready, we'll get started:

-## 1. Check the `fstab` entry for the external drive
+### 1. Check the `fstab` entry for the external drive

 Check that you have a mount point at `/home/pi/mntThumbDrv`, and `etc/fstab` contains an entry similar to this: